 Staring at a computer screen for hours can make your eyes look puffy and irritated, but previously brewed tea bags make a soothing de-puffing treatment.
 Just steep two bags of tea in 1/2 cup of hot water for about 3 minutes or so, then remove the bags and refrigerate them.

 Once they’re cold, apply a bag to each eye and relax for 10 minutes.
 Your eyes will feel refreshed and look less puffy!

 4. Tone Skin

-Apple cider vinegar makes a great toner for skin.
-Not only can it leave skin feeling softer and smoother, it can also help dry out pimples too!
-Mix 1 part apple cider vinegar and 4 parts water together, and apply the mixture to your face using a cotton ball or pad.
+Apple cider vinegar makes a great toner that not only leaves skin feeling softer and smoother, but can help dry out blemishes too.
+Mix 1 part apple cider vinegar and 4 parts water together and apply the mixture to your face using a cotton ball or pad.